Cray-HPE/docs-csm/operations/network/management_network/bican_support_matrix.md

 * Customer Management Network (CMN) \- Provides customer access from the site to the system for administrators.
 * Customer Access Network (CAN) or Customer High Speed Network (CHN) provide:
   * Customer access from the site to the system for job control and jobs data movement.
-  * Access from the system to the site for network services like DNS, LDAP, etc.
+  * Access from the system to the site for network services like DNS, LDAP, and so on.

 ## Supported configurations